OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 Many deployments will create resources that need to be consumed by subsequent steps.
 The following are guidelines for output variables:

 * Links to any resources accessible via a URL.
-This helps with testing.
+This helps with testing, and speaks to the [verifiable deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments#verifiable-deployments) pillar.
 * Names of any generated resource identifiers.
 * Details of any generated revision numbers.